 For more information on why your gallbladder may be acting up, see my previous article “Save Your Gallbladder.”

-Natural Treatments For Bile Acid Diarrhea (The Holistic Way)
+Natural Treatments For Bile Acid Malabsorption (The Holistic Way)

 The key to treating bile acid diarrhea effectively is treating the root cause, which is not as simple as the over- or under-production model that is often spoken of.
 Below are just some of the most common reasons why you may have bile acid diarrhea.

 Having a low-grade fungal infection in your digestive tract can lead to overburdening your liver and gallbladder with mycotoxins.
 Mycotoxins are any toxin released by fungus, candida, etc. If you have bloating regularly or a flat stomach in the morning and a round tummy in the evening, you may have a low-grade fungal infection that needs to be investigated.
 By decreasing the amount of toxins in the bile, the gallbladder becomes less irritated and responsive to other environmental toxins.

 Fried food, canola oil and vegetable oils are often some of the aggravators of bile acid diarrhea.
 These should be avoided at all costs anyway, but if you have a small exposure, it may be enough to set off an attack and send you running to the bathroom.
 In the southwest, deep-fried Mexican food is the biggest offender.

 Whether you are male or female, elevated estrogen can be a problem for the gallbladder and liver.
 In females elevated estrogen levels often go unrecognized.
 If you are a female and have any symptoms with your monthly cycle including cramping, bloating or breast tenderness, you will need someone to assess your estrogen levels.
 (See my previous estrogen dominance article here.)
 If you are a male and are 10lbs or more overweight or you have any nipple sensitivity, then you are over-aromatizing your testosterone into estrogen and thus are estrogen dominant.